Polarization Diagnostics Applied to Coronal Mass Ejections and the Background Solar Wind: Discussion and Conclusions

 The models used in this paper are idealized, as our goal has been to establish proof-of-concept for the methods described and to deepen our understanding of the sources of uncertainty for polarization diagnostics.
 We refer the reader to \citet{malanushenko_this_issue}{ for an application of these diagnostics to white-light CME data synthesized from more sophisticated global MHD simulations.} Of course, real data introduces a range of additional practical difficulties.
 In particular, imaging data from PUNCH and elsewhere are subject to noise.
 As described in Section 3.2 of \citep{deforest_this_issue}, PUNCH has been designed with sensitivity requirements intended to allow 3D tracking of features of expected brightness.
 There is also the problem of disentangling background structures from CMEs, which time-differencing as employed in Figure~\ref{fig_yuhong} cannot fully address.
-However, we note sophisticated means exist for isolating CME signal from the background without amplifying noise \citep{morgan_2012}, and these have been applied successfully to real time operations (see, e.g., \url{https://solarphysics.aber.ac.uk/Archives/cme_realtime/realtime_catalogue.html}).
+However, we note sophisticated means exist for isolating CME signal from the background without amplifying noise \citep{morgan_2012}, and these have been applied successfully to real time operations (see, e.g., \url{https://solarphysics.aber.ac.uk/Archives/cme_realtime/realtime_catalogue.html}). {Finally, there are the uncertainties intrinsic to 3D reconstruction techniques as referenced above.}